Skip to main content

 View full endpoint documentation

-Create DNS TXT record
+Create the DNS TXT record

 Add the returned TXT record to your domain’s DNS zone.Example: